stepanenko/typescript-info/README.md

-# TypeScript Notes
+# TypeScript

-TypeScript’s motto is “JavaScript that scales.”
-A key part of “scales” is the language services, which are a core part of the TypeScript experience.
+TypeScript is "JavaScript that scales."
+A key part of "scales" is the language services, which are a core part of the TypeScript.
 Losing them will lead to a loss in productivity, not just for you but for everyone else working with your code.

 ## TypeScript Videos